Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Simulation Results

-Fig. \ref{fig_2} assesses the performance of various RL algorithms when applied to the MIMO BiBC network, focusing on their adaptability to continuous, high-dimensional action spaces.
-Among the algorithms evaluated, the SAC stands out for its ability to effectively navigate the intricate optimization landscape of MIMO systems.
-SAC's design combines off-policy learning with an entropy-driven exploration mechanism, enabling it to converge toward the AO method.
-Assuming perfect CSI, the AO benchmark provides a valuable metric for assessing the practical utility of RL algorithms in resource allocation scenarios.
-Also, SAC's implementation of twin-delayed updates can reduce the overestimation bias often observed in the value network, allowing for a more accurate approximation of the AO benchmark.
-This feature contrasts with DDPG, which is prone to overestimating value functions through its single $Q$-value estimation mechanism, potentially leading to the adoption of suboptimal policies.
+Fig. \ref{fig_2} assesses the performance of various algorithms when applied to the MIMO \bbc network, focusing on their adaptability to continuous, high-dimensional action spaces.
+Among the algorithms evaluated, the RSMB stands out for its ability to effectively navigate the intricate optimization landscape of MIMO systems.
+RSMB's design combines off-policy learning with an entropy-driven exploration mechanism, enabling it to converge toward the AO method.
+Assuming perfect CSI, the AO benchmark provides a valuable metric for assessing the practical utility of DRL algorithms in resource allocation scenarios.
+Also, RSMB's implementation of twin-delayed updates can reduce the overestimation bias often observed in the value network, allowing for a more accurate approximation of the AO benchmark.
+This feature contrasts with RDMB, which is prone to overestimating value functions through its single $Q$-value estimation mechanism, potentially leading to the adoption of suboptimal policies.

-In comparison, value-based RL algorithms such as DQN, DDQN, and DuelDQN, typically more suited to environments with discrete action spaces, fall short in this setting.
+In comparison, value-based DRL algorithms such as DQN, DDQN, and DuelDQN, typically more suited to environments with discrete action spaces, fall short in this setting.
 Their slower convergence is mainly due to the challenges associated with discretizing the continuous action space and managing the curse of dimensionality inherent in MIMO.
 Conversely, policy gradient techniques like SAC and DDPG are naturally more compatible with the continuous nature of the action spaces in MIMO networks, as they learn policies directly.